 At eight months old, Alicia had her first brain surgery.
 Her diagnosis was Craniopharyngioma – a childhood tumour found in the pituitary area of the brain.

 A side effect of the surgery, vision in her left eye was completely gone, leaving her with tunnel vision in her right eye.
 When she was just a toddler, another surgery resecting the tumour produced a scar that stretched from ear to ear.

 It was only when Alicia had her third brain surgery at age fifteen, that she really understood the intensity of such a surgery.
 A keen student, she had arranged for the surgery to take place during March break.
 She went back to school on the Tuesday after March break and had a literary test the next day.

 “I didn’t pass,” she laughed.
 “I was only off by a couple points, so I begged for leniency.
 They wondered why I was back to school so fast.
 Looking back, I should have taken a longer break to recover.”

 This surgery helped relieve the daily headaches that Alicia had been suffering through, an outcome that was hoped for, but not guaranteed.

 However, the relief came with it some serious side effects.
-The vision in her left eye surgery was now completely gone, leaving her with tunnel vision in her right eye.
 The tumour also caused damage to her pituitary gland causing many hormonal issues.
 As a result, doctors had to remove her pituitary gland.